samsquire/ideas2/README.md

 # 76. Configuration Trialler

 A tool that either generates configuration files or command line options to try out different combinations of configuration options together.
-Use a hill climbing algorithm to see how each option affects run time performance or some other property of the system such as safety.
+Use a hill climbing algorithm to see how each option affects run time performance or some other property of the system such as file size or safety.
+I had such a script that experimented with compression and encryption options of GPG but I have since lost it.

 # 77. Devops Data Flow Model and Execution